jjanow/roguelikemanager/README.md

-# Frogcomposband Manager
+# Roguelike Manager

-A quick and dirty save game manager for Frogcomposband.
+A quick and dirty save game manager for roguelikes.
 It will backup and restore saves for disasters/scumming.
 File locations are configured in the `config.json` file.

 ## Features